Pediatric Sturge-Weber Syndrome

 How is Pediatric Sturge-Weber Syndrome diagnosed?

-If Sturge-Weber Syndrome is suspected, testing may be prescribed including X-rays, CT scans and magnetic imaging (MRI) to obtain detailed images of the brain.
+A detailed physical exam may be sufficient to diagnosis Sturge-Weber Syndrome.
+If Sturge-Weber syndrome is suspected, your physician may order additional tests that include a magnetic resonance imaging (MRI) to obtain detailed images of the brain.
+A neurologist may recommend additional testing to help decide the best type of seizure therapy.
 You may be referred to an ophthalmologist for tests to make sure your child’s vision is not affected.

 What are the causes of Pediatric Sturge-Weber Syndrome?